tve/sensorgnome-build/RADIO-CONFIG.md

 While establishing the port mapping may seem like a detail it is actually extremely important because it is the most critical link in communicating antenna orientation to Motus.
-When detection data is evaluated the antenna information is often used to determine animal travel direction.
+When detection data is evaluated, the antenna information is often used to determine animal travel direction.
-If antennas, receivers or ports are misidentified the result is bad science!
+If antennas, radios or ports are misidentified the result is bad science!

 ### Background